Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 During the first conversation you usually get immediate answers to questions such as:

-• Am I entitled to a transition allowance?
+• Am I entitled to a transition payment?

-• Is the notice period the temp agency mentions correct?
+• Is the notice period given by the temp agency correct?

-• Do I need to sign an agreement, or not?
+• Should I sign an agreement, or not?

 • Can I object to the dismissal?